 The opportunity to own land was the primary attraction for colonists to risk a trip across the Atlantic Ocean to the colony in Virginia in the Seventeenth Century.
 In England, social and economic mobility was limited.
 Few of the farmworkers had an opportunity to acquire land and enter the gentry class.

-Throughout the colonial era, Virginia's leaders sought to increase population.
-Slaves were brought involuntarily to increase the labor force, but Europeans were offered cheap land as the primary inducement to settle on the frontier.
+In Virginia, social and economic barriers were far lower.
+Once tobacco farming became the primary source of wealth, there was a surplus of land and a shortage of labor.
+Virginia's leaders sought to attract immigrants by offering cheap land.
 In addition to the "headright" system established in 1618, the colonial government also offered grants to those willing to serve in the militia and fortify the frontier from 1630 to the Revolutionary War.1

 In the mid-1700's, the colonial leaders issued large grants to land companies.
 These were groups of individuals who joined together to gain the opportunity to speculate on western lands.
 If they could buy low, meet the terms of the grants, and then sell high, then the land companies could turn a good profit and enrich the members.